Monitor your progress toward degree completion.

-If you are undeclared or are looking at changing/adding a major or minor, you can use the What If function located on the top left-hand side of your audit.
+If you have not declared your major or are considering changing/adding a major or minor, use the What If option.
 This allows you to see what your degree audit would look like if you were to declare a specific major or minor.

-Optionally, you can add hypothetical future courses to your What If to see how they would affect your audit.
+Choose your desired degree, first term at Hope College and any majors, minors and/or concentrations you’d like to view.
+Optionally, you can add hypothetical future courses to see how they would affect your audit.

 - LOOK AHEAD

 This feature is only temporary.
-You can’t save a Look Ahead audit, and it doesn't mean that you have registered for those classes.
+You can’t save a Look Ahead audit and it doesn't mean that you have registered for those courses.

 - GPA CALCULATOR

-There are three options for using the GPA Calculator:
+There are three options on the GPA Calc tab:

-This allows you to find out what GPA you need to average in your remaining courses in order to achieve your desired GPA at graduation.
-Use the following guidelines for entering your criteria:
+- Graduation Calculator: allows you to find out what GPA you need to average in your remaining courses in order to achieve your desired GPA at graduation.